 There are pages and pages of tips out there about blinking.
 A lot of ineffective stuff gets repeated a lot until it sounds like it will work – but it won’t.
 So what do you do?
 Stay tuned for our next article where we will share the only two things you need to do to avoid blinking in your photographs.

-Valent Lau Photography provides Children and Family Photography and is based in South Coogee in Sydney’s Eastern Suburbs.
+Valent Lau Photography provides Children and Family Photography in Sydney.
 Contact us now and take your first step towards creating some beautiful heirlooms.